timble/www.openpolice.be/_documentation/print.md

 index: 12
 ---

-This page contains all the documentation for easy printing.
+This page contains all the documentation for easy printing, however, please consider the environment before printing.